expo/expo/docs/pages/update-spec/introduction.md

 ### Overview

 EAS Update is a protocol for managing over the air updates to an app running on multiple platforms.
-In particular, it is a protocol for obtaining `updates`: an `update` is a [manifest](#manifest) together with the assets it references.
+In particular, it is a protocol for fetching an `update` where an `update` is defined as a [manifest](#manifest) together with the assets it references.

 An app running a conformant EAS Update client will load the most recent update saved by the client.

-In order to obtain an `update` a client starts with a [request](#request).
+In order to obtain an `update`:
+1. The client makes a [request](#request).
-  1. If the response body is a new manifest (checking the manifest ID is sufficient) it proceeds to download and store the assets refenced by the manifest.
+2. If the response body is a new manifest (checking the manifest ID is sufficient) it proceeds to download and store the assets refenced by the manifest.
-  2. It updates the local state according to any metadata provided by the response [headers](#headers)
+3. The client updates the local state according to any metadata provided by the response [headers](#headers)

 We anticipate the primary user of this spec will be companies who need to manage their own update server to satisfy internal requirements.

 ## Request

 A conformant client MUST make a GET request with the following standard headers:

 ```